Jorge36/single-machine-vs-distributed-data-processing/README.md

 - **research/** – Research Documentation: Early research materials, including the initial proposal and refined research plan
 - **doc/** – Final dissertation document
-- **project/** – Source code (Python scripts), benchmarking results in CSV and JSON formats, and the figures generated for the final disseration document using the Streamlit framework
+- **project/** – Source code (Python scripts), benchmarking results in CSV and JSON formats, and the figures generated for the final dissertation document using the Streamlit framework

 ---